chwresearch/lea/docs/barrerasConceptual.md

 Mincer Earnings Regressions (Working Paper No. 9732).
 National Bureau of Economic Research.
 Recuperado a partir de http://www.nber.org/papers/w9732

+Huisman, J., & Smits, J. (2009a).
+Effects of household and district-level factors on primary school enrollment in 30 developing countries.
+World Development, 37(1), 179–193.

 Hunt, F. (2008).
 Dropping Out from School: A Cross Country Review of the Literature.
 Create Pathways to Access.
 Research Monograph, No. 16.
 Recuperado a partir de http://eric.ed.gov/?id=ED504047